zeekay/rst-watcher/README.rst

 rst-watcher
 ===========

-Watches an reStructredText file and serves rendered html, reloading automatically on modifications.
+Watches an reStructredText file and serves the documented rendered as html, reloading automatically on modifications.